Diesel Rebate Scheme

 Qualifying Road Transport Operators

-The repayment may be made to licensed road haulage and bus operators.
+The repayment may be made to licensed road haulage and passenger transport operators.

 To qualify for the repayment, road haulage operators in the State must hold either an international road haulage operator’s licence or a national road haulage operator’s licence, issued under the Road Traffic and Transport Act 2006.
-Road haulage operators established in another EU Member State must hold an equivalent licence recognised under EU law.
+Road haulage operators with a licence issued in another EU Member State must hold a ‘Community Licence’ within the meaning of Regulation (EC) No. 1072/2009.

 The auto-diesel must be purchased, for use in the transport operators qualifying vehicles in the course of business transport activities.